sbernauer/breakwater/README.md

           Interval (in seconds) in which the statistics save file should be updated [default: 10] --disable-statistics-save-file
-          Disable periodical saving of statistics into save file --rtmp-address <RTMP_ADDRESS>
+          Disable periodical saving of statistics into save file -c, --connections-per-ip <CONNECTIONS_PER_IP>
+          Allow only a certain number of connections per ip address --native-display
+          Enable native display output.
+This requires some form of graphical system (so will probably not work on your server)
+      --shared-memory-name <SHARED_MEMORY_NAME>
+          Create (or use an existing) shared memory region for the framebuffer.
+This enables other applications to read and write Pixel values to the framebuffer or can be used to persist the canvas across restarts
+  -h, --help
+          Print help
+  -V, --version
+          Print version

+ffmpeg options:
+      --rtmp-address <RTMP_ADDRESS>
           Enable rtmp streaming to configured address, e.g. `rtmp://127.0.0.1:1935/live/test` --video-save-folder <VIDEO_SAVE_FOLDER>
           Enable dump of video stream into file.
-File location will be `<VIDEO_SAVE_FOLDER>/pixelflut_dump_{timestamp}.mp4` -c, --connections-per-ip <CONNECTIONS_PER_IP>
+File location will be `<VIDEO_SAVE_FOLDER>/pixelflut_dump_{timestamp}.mp4`

-          Allow only a certain number of connections per ip address --vnc-listen-address <VNC_LISTEN_ADDRESSES>
-          VNC server listen address to bind to (multiple can be specified).
-Only one address of each IP version can be specified
-      --native-display
-          Enable native display output.
-This requires some form of graphical system (so will probably not work on your server)
-      --ndi
-          Enable the NDI source.
-Set the source name with --ndi-source-name --ndi-source-name <NDI_SOURCE_NAME>
-          Set the readable NDI source name.
-NDI output is not enabled unless you specify --ndi [default: "breakwater canvas"] --viewport <VIEWPORT>
+egui options:
+      --viewport <VIEWPORT>
           Specify a view port to display the canvas or a certain part of it.
 Format: `<offset_x>x<offset_y>,<width>x<height>`.
 Might be specified multiple times for more than one viewport.
 Useful for multi-projector setups.
 Defaults to display the entire canvas.
 Implies --native-display
       --advertised-endpoints <ADVERTISED_ENDPOINTS>
           Specify one or more pixelflut endpoints to display --ui <UI>
           Provide a path to a dylib containing a custom egui overlay.
-Implies --native-display --shared-memory-name <SHARED_MEMORY_NAME>
+Implies --native-display

-          Create (or use an existing) shared memory region for the framebuffer.
-This enables other applications to read and write Pixel values to the framebuffer or can be used to persist the canvas across restarts
-  -h, --help
-          Print help
-  -V, --version
-          Print version
+NDI options:
+      --ndi
+          Enable the NDI source.
+Set the source name with --ndi-source-name --ndi-source-name <NDI_SOURCE_NAME>
+          Set the readable NDI source name.
+NDI output is not enabled unless you specify --ndi [default: "breakwater canvas"]

+VNC options:
+      --vnc-listen-address <VNC_LISTEN_ADDRESSES>
+          VNC server listen address to bind to (multiple can be specified).
+Only one address of each IP version can be specified
+      --font <FONT>
+          The font used to render the text on the screen.
+Should be a ttf file.
+If you use the default value a copy that ships with breakwater will be used - no need to download and provide the font [default: Arial.ttf]
 ```
 </details>